 After Phase II Study Results are published: Any phasing request made after the Phase II study results are published will require an MMA to determine if the requested change would impact other Generating Facilities.
 The Interconnection Customer must submit a request for phasing and the phasing dates to QueueManagement@caiso.com.
 If the phasing request is determined to be a Material Modification, then the Interconnection Customer will not be permitted to implement its phasing proposal but the Interconnection Request may be withdrawn and a new Interconnection Request could be submitted in the next cluster study window if the Interconnection Customer would still like to pursue phasing.
 If the request for phasing is approved, the first time the CAISO will incorporate the phasing request is in the negotiation of the GIA.
 The Interconnection Customer’s GIA will include discrete milestones for each phase of the Generating Facility in Appendix B to the GIA to provide a mechanism to track and enforce obligations for each phase.
 Once a Generating Facility is approved for phasing and the phasing is incorporated into the customer’s GIA, any request to modify the phasing plan will require a new MMA request.

 After execution of the GIA: Any phasing request made after execution of the GIA will require an MMA to determine if the requested change would impact other Generating Facilities.
 The Interconnection Customer must submit a request for phasing and the phasing dates to QueueManagement@caiso.com.
 If the phasing request is determined to be a Material Modification, then the Interconnection Customer will not be permitted to implement its phasing proposal but the Interconnection Request may be withdrawn and a new Interconnection Request could be submitted in the next cluster study window if the Interconnection Customer would still like to pursue phasing.
-If the request for phasing is approve, the first time the CAISO will incorporate the phasing request is in an amendment to the GIA.
+If the request for phasing is approved, the first time the CAISO will incorporate the phasing request is in an amendment to the GIA.
 The Interconnection Customer’s GIA will include discrete milestones for each phase of the Generating Facility in Appendix B to the GIA to provide a mechanism to track and enforce obligations for each phase.
 Once a Generating Facility is approved for phasing and the phasing is incorporated into the Interconnection Customer’s GIA, any request to modify the phasing plan will require a new MMA request.

 More detailed information on the requirements for the MMA process, including timeline, deposit information, and technical data requirements, is available in Section 6 of this BPM.
 In each instance, the requested phasing structure must be agreed to by the CAISO and applicable Participating TO.